jschomay/httpacman/notes.md

 #### Do soon

-- play with easing on movement
+- index.htm - figure out

 - think of way to make sure player doesn't start on a page over a link (or other active element?)